cr-org/neutron/docs/src/paradox/index.md

 Neutron is a purely functional [Apache Pulsar](https://pulsar.apache.org/) client for Scala, build on top of [fs2](https://fs2.io) and the Java Pulsar client.

 It is published for Scala $scala-versions$.
-You can include it in your project by adding the following dependencies (only `neutron-core` is essential):
+You can include it in your project by adding the following dependencies:

 @@dependency[sbt,Maven,Gradle] {
   group="$org$" artifact="$neutron-core$" version="$version$"
   group2="$org$" artifact2="$neutron-circe$" version2="$version$"
   group3="$org$" artifact3="$neutron-function$" version3="$version$"
 }

+From which only `neutron-core` is essential.

 ## Quick start